TangXiaoLv/material-remixer-android/docs/SUPPORTED_DATA_TYPES.md

 ### String

-The String data type lets you manipulate strings.
+The Color data type lets you manipulate colors in the UI.

 | Name | Value |
 | ---- | ----- |